lovasoa/dezoomify-rs/README.md

 OPTIONS:
+    -d, --dezoomer <dezoomer>          Name of the dezoomer to use [default: auto] -H, --header <headers>...
+Sets an HTTP header to use on requests.
+This option can be repeated in order to set multiple headers.
+You can use `-H "Referer: URL"` where URL is the URL of the website's viewer page in order to let the site think you come from a the legitimate viewer.
-    -d, --dezoomer <dezoomer>          Name of the dezoomer to use [default: auto] -h, --max-height <max_height>      If several zoom levels are available, then select the one with the largest height that is inferior to max-height.
+    -h, --max-height <max_height>      If several zoom levels are available, then select the one with the largest height that is inferior to max-height.
     -w, --max-width <max_width>        If several zoom levels are available, then select the one with the largest width that is inferior to max-width.
     -n, --num-threads <num_threads>    Degree of parallelism to use.
 At most this number of tiles will be downloaded at the same time.
-    -r, --retries <retries>            Number of new attempts to make when a tile load fails before abandoning [default: 1]
+    -r, --retries <retries>            Number of new attempts to make when a tile load fails before giving up.
+Setting this to 0 is useful to speed up the generic dezoomer, which relies on failed tile loads to detect the dimensions of the image.
+On the contrary, if a server is not reliable, set this value to a higher number. [default: 1]

 ARGS:
     <input_uri>    Input URL or local file name